Rafeeuddin Ahmed: Personal life and education

 Rafeeuddin Ahmed is an alumnus of The Fletcher School of Law and Diplomacy at Tufts University in Medford, Massachusetts, where he studied in International Economics and International Law.
 He has also earned an MA in Political Science from the University of Punjab in Lahore, Pakistan.

-Rafeeuddin Ahmed is married to Nighat Ahmed and is father to Zia Ahmed, also a Fletcher alumnus, and Kamaluddin Ahmed, a prominent lecturer at Lahore University of Management Sciences, Pakistan.
+Rafeeuddin Ahmed was married to Nighat Ahmed and was father to Zia Ahmed, also a Fletcher alumnus, and Kamaluddin Ahmed, a prominent lecturer at Lahore University of Management Sciences, Pakistan.

+Rafeeuddin died in December 2025.
+According to the UN Tourism's death notice, he is remembered for his "unwavering dedication to multilateralism and the ideals of the United Nations."